 It seems clear.

 It really looks like a great opportunity to make money online.
-You get paid from testing and writing about new apps.
+You get paid for testing and writing about new apps.

 You need a smartphone or tablet to review the app and after that, it is easy (at least what the sales pitch says):